Objectives & Strategy

 California high-speed rail will connect the mega-regions of the state, contribute to economic development and a cleaner environment, create jobs and preserve agricultural and protected lands.
 The Phase 1 system will connect San Francisco to the Los Angeles basin via the Central Valley in under three hours on trains capable of exceeding more than 200 miles per hour.
 Phase 2 will extend to Sacramento and San Diego.

 Construction Phases Text Description

 The map shows the phased implementation of the California High-Speed Rail system.
 The 520 mile Phase 1 system involves segments between the following cities: San Francisco, San José, Gilroy, Merced, Madera, Fresno, Kings/Tulare, Bakersfield, Palmdale, Burbank, Los Angeles, and Anaheim.
 Phase 2 will include segments which include Sacramento, Stockton, Modesto, San Bernardino, Riverside, and San Diego.

-The segment travelling between Merced, Fresno, and Bakersfield are highlighted and a Valley to Valley segment from San Francisco and San Jose to the Central Valley are also highlighed.
+The segment travelling between Merced to Bakersfield is highlighted and a Silicon Valley to Central Valley segment from San Francisco and San José to the Central Valley is also highlighted.

 The California High-Speed Rail Authority makes every effort to ensure the website and its contents meet mandated ADA requirements as per the California State mandated Web Content Accessibility Guidelines 2.0 Level AA standard.
 If you are looking for a particular document not located on the California High-Speed Rail Authority website, you may make a request for the document under the Public Records Act through the Public Records Act page.
 If you have any questions about the website or its contents, please contact the Authority at firstname.lastname@example.org.